Visitor Centers

-Mount St. Helens Visitor Center at Silver Lake.
+Mount St. Helens Visitor Center at Seaquest /

 Located at the 5 mile marker on State Route 504, it is the first

-visitor center you will reach once leaving Interstate 5.
-It’s
+visitor center you will pass by once leaving Interstate 5 from exit

-in geologic terms.
-This center is operated by the Washington
+optimum experience.
+This center is operated by the

 Mount St. Helens